asacarny/hospital-cost-reports/README.md

+** THIS IS A DEVELOPMENT BRANCH WHERE I AM TESTING A REWRITE OF THE COST REPORT CODE TO R **

 # CMS Hospital Cost Report (HCRIS) Data 1996-2022
 Here you'll find code to process the CMS hospital cost report data, called HCRIS (Healthcare Cost Report Information System).
 The output includes all cost reports from 1996-2022.
 For more information on this data, see the NBER site: